 You may also be asked to sit on other committees and sub-committees, especially those with delegated responsibility from the Board.
 These committees meet up to four times a year.

 Your opportunity to shape your profession

-There is one vacancy on our Board of Governors.
-The closing date for nominations is 5.00pm, Friday 1 June 2018.
+There are two vacancies on our Board of Governors.
+The closing date for nominations is 5pm, Friday 14 June 2019.

 To make a nomination, please go to the Mi-voice nomination website.